Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade

 \subsection{Fade margin calibration}

-Following the procedure in Sec.~\ref{subsec: fm}, we compute $\mathrm{FM}(p)$ from leakage-safe residuals, quantify uncertainty as specified there, and assess calibration on a held-out set via achieved PDR at the prescribed $\widehat{\mathrm{FM}}(p)$.
-Table~\ref{tab:fm_calibration} shows the margins, their $95\%$ CIs, and the achieved PDR.
-All models calibrate correctly (markers lie on target iso-lines in Fig.~\ref{fig:pdr_vs_fm}).
-At the $1\%$ outage target ($99\%$ PDR), the calibrated margin for the polynomial mean is $25.73\,\mathrm{dB}\;[25.60,\,25.86]$ versus $27.79\,\mathrm{dB}\;[27.67,\,27.92]$ for the linear baselines, a $2.07\,\mathrm{dB}$ saving.
-The achieved PDR on the held-out test set matches the targets (markers lie on the dotted iso-lines), confirming correct calibration.
-A fixed $10\,\mathrm{dB}$ heuristic undershoots on this dataset ($\mathrm{PDR} \approx 0.915\text{--}0.933$), motivating the use of data-driven margins.
-Note that all the fade margins here are calibrated based on residuals from models that include the SNR.
-If it is omitted from planning, the same pipeline applies; however, the calibrated $\mathrm{FM}(p)$ will increase slightly, an ablation that we treat as part of our future work.
+Following the procedure in Sec.~\ref{subsec:fm}, we estimate $M_{\mathrm{F}}(p)$ from the residuals and validate calibration on held-out data via the achieved reliability $\hat{\rho}$ (computed on received packets only as a conditional non-exceedance) at the prescribed $\widehat{M}_{\mathrm{F}}(p)$.
+Table~\ref{tab:fm_calibration} reports the calibrated margins, bootstrap $95\%$ confidence intervals, and held-out achieved reliability $\hat{\rho}$.
+As shown in Fig.~\ref{fig:rho_vs_fm}\,(a), the calibrated operating points lie close to the target iso-lines, and the held-out achieved reliability is near the nominal levels ($\leq \sim 1.1\%$ absolute across all targets including $95\%$, and $\leq \sim 0.5\%$ for the stricter outage targets ($p \leq 2\%$)), which is a considerably reliable calibration under our proposed protocol.
+Fig.~\ref{fig:rho_vs_fm}\,(b) summarizes the comparison as fade margin differences $\Delta M_{\mathrm{F}}(p)$, where positive values mean a model requires more margin.
+The linear baselines (BLR/MLR) are essentially tied (within $\approx 0.3\,\mathrm{dB}$), while POLY2 steadily lowers the required margin, with the benefit growing as $p$ tightens.
+At $p=1\%$, the reduction is $\approx 2.32\,\mathrm{dB}$, roughly one SF step ($\approx 3\,\mathrm{dB}$ transmit power).
+Operationally, this saving is comparable to the link-budget difference between adjacent SFs (order of a few $\mathrm{dB}$), and thus meaningful for airtime/energy trade-offs \cite{chaudhariLPWANTechnologiesIoT}.
+A fixed $10\,\mathrm{dB}$ heuristic undershoots in this environment (held-out achieved reliability $\hat{\rho}\approx 0.923$--$0.947$, computed on received packets), motivating data-driven margins for reliability planning.
+Note that all fade margins here are calibrated from residuals of models that include SNR.
+If SNR is omitted at planning time, the same pipeline applies, but the calibrated $M_{\mathrm{F}}(p)$ increases slightly, an ablation that we treat as part of our future work.